Savjee/savjee.be/src/site/posts/2021/2021-10-20-securely-access-home-network-with-Cloudflare-Tunnel-and-WARP.md

 When Cloudflare announced that their Tunnel service would become free, I saw an opportunity to strengthen the security of my Home Assistant instance.
 Until now, I have been using Cloudflare's CDN to connect to my HA instance, but that required opening ports on my router and setting complicated firewall rules.

 By using Cloudflare Tunnels together with Cloudflare WARP, I could close ports and access my entire home network in a much safer way.
 Here's how I did it.
+If your main goal is only secure Home Assistant access, this focused guide may also help: [Secure Home Assistant access with Cloudflare and Ubiquiti Dream Machine]({% link collections.posts, "2020-12-12-secure-home-assistant-access-with-cloudflare-and-ubiquiti-dream-machine.md" %}).

 <!--more-->

-## The setup
+## Cloudflare Tunnel and WARP setup overview
 The idea of Cloudflare Tunnels is simple: connect your home network to Cloudflare's network.
 Then use Cloudflare WARP to connect your devices to Cloudflare's network and let it route traffic to your home.

 ![Accessing private networks with Cloudflare Tunnel and WARP](/uploads/2021-10-20-securely-access-home-network-with-Cloudflare-Tunnel-and-WARP/cloudflare-setup.svg)